stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/textwatermarkoptions/get_layout/_index.md

 ## TextWatermarkOptions.get_Layout method

 Gets or sets layout of the watermark.
-The default value is Diagonal.
+The default value is **Diagonal**.